Skip to main content

 • Length Requirement: Must adhere to Kubernetes namespace character limits.

-• Note: Please click here to get a detailed understanding of what an FQDN is and how to configure it.
+• Note: Please click here for detailed instructions on how to configure FQDN.

 • Usage: --set ingress.className=public if MicroK8s Ingress is used.
 Else leave it blank.